How much do sessions cost?

 It is really important for you to find a counsellor that you can trust & feel supported by.
 I offer an initial 50-minute meeting so that we can meet to discuss what you require from counselling and address any concerns that you may have.
 This way we can see if working together feels appropriate and you are under no obligation to continue with me.
 This meeting is charged at £45.

 How long does each session last?

 Sessions last 50 minutes and are held once a week at the same time, day and place.
-The whole session belongs to you, whether you choose to attend or not and I will not offer your time to anyone else.
 If you arrive late for your session, the session will still finish at the time it was scheduled to.

 How long does therapy last?

 There is no set time for how long your therapy should last.
 The length of the therapy process will depend on the type of difficulty you are facing and we can review this as we go along.
 I usually suggest that we start by seeing each other for 6 weeks, then review how things are going & whether our sessions are helping you.
 We can continue with more & as many as you feel you need.